robertorcosta/azure-docs.pt-br/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="restore-adsynctoolsexpiredcertificates"></a>Restore-ADSyncToolsExpiredCertificates

 ### <a name="synopsis"></a>SINOPSE
-(A FAZER) Restaura o atributo AD UserCertificate a partir de um arquivo de certificado
+(TAREFAS PENDENTES) Restaura o atributo usercertificar do AD de um arquivo de certificado

 ### <a name="syntax"></a>SYNTAX